cbrown5/agentic-ai-fisheries/README.md

 Christopher J. Brown, Richard Takyi, Alexandre Tisseaux, Leigha Aitken....

 ## TODO
-- Ask Alex to bring over results into this repo
-- Ask Alex to do aptitude and consistency stats, with binary outcome
-- Richard to do GLM results
+- Alex doing YPR and VBF graphs, might need help
+- Graph of the tokens and accuracy as a summary?
-- Leigha running YPR analysis
+- Leigha working on the intro
-- Chris to keep working on manuscript
+- CB to write the methods.

 ## Summary